Rumbidzai19/splunk-brute-force-detection/README.md

 Brute Force Login Detection using Splunk

+# Brute Force Detection in Splunk
-This mini project simulates brute-force attack detection using Windows Security Logs (EventCode 4625) in Splunk.
+This project shows how to detect brute-force login attempts using Windows logs and Splunk queries.

  Objective
 Detect multiple failed login attempts by the same user or from the same host, indicating potential brute-force attacks.